hubidu/immigration-data-pipeline/README.md

-# Data pipeline US immigration and socio-demographic data
+# Data pipeline US immigration with sociodemographic data

 This is my take on the [Udacity Data Engineering](https://www.udacity.com/course/data-engineer-nanodegree--nd027) Capstone Project.
 The project uses the following data sets: